 What should I wear?

 Dress appropriately for the weather.
 Although we do have paths, much of the Foundation is grassland and can get very muddy.
 On a wet day we advise you to bring wellies, a coat and an umbrella.
 If the weather is warm, please bring a hat and a bottle of water.

 How accessible are the Studios & Gardens?

 There is a fair bit of walking involved, and though we do have paths and benches, much of your visit will be on grassland.
 We do have a number of mobility scooters and wheelchairs available which you can book – call ahead to book one in advance on 01279 843333.
 You can find more information on our accessibility page.

 Can I bring my own wheelchair/mobility scooter?

-Please feel free to bring your own wheelchair or mobility scooter, but any motors must be turned off while inside the galleries and studios.
+Please feel free to bring your own wheelchair or mobility scooter.
 We do recommend that any wheelchairs or scooters are suitable for outdoor and unpaved surfaces as much of the Foundation is grassland or gravelled.

-How long am I likely to spend at the Foundation?
+How long am I likely to spend at Studios & Gardens?

 Many of our visitors spend a couple of hours at the Foundation; others like to spend all day to get close to all of the sculptures on the grounds and learn about the works in the studios and galleries; it really depends on what interests you.